-The South Weber Justice Court was established in 1971 when the town changed into a City.
+The South Weber Justice Court was established in 1971 when the city was incorporated.
 Its mission is to improve the quality of life for the residents and non-residents who frequent the city.
 The Court has jurisdiction to adjudicate infractions and misdemeanors (Class B & C) when the violation occurred within city boundaries.
 Several law enforcement agencies issue citations into the South Weber Justice Court including Utah Highway Patrol, Davis County Sheriff's Office, and the Division of Wildlife Resources.
 Small claims cases which either occurred in the city or where the defendant resides in the city may also be heard if the suit is \$11,000 or under.
 The South Weber Justice Court is dedicated to serving the public with respect and professionalism.
 The Judge is assisted in his duties by one court clerk and one assistant clerk.
-In order to ensure that the court is in compliance the State Evaluates the Judge and staff by surveying the public, lawyers, defenders.
-This occurs every four years.
-The latest re-certification took effect in 2020 and will continue till 2024.
+The latest re-certification took effect in 2020 and will continue for a four-year term.
 The Administrative Office of the Courts oversees Utah judicial matters and has found this court to be in full compliance with all standards, regulations, and guidelines.
 The court is a Class III Justice Court based on the volume of citations processed.